collingiometti/hangman/README.md

 # Hangman

-Simple hangman game made in pygame made as a project for CS class.
+Simple hangman game in pygame made as a project for CS class.
 Not a lot of exception handling.